 The best way to secure your accounts is with a password manager to keep track of all your new passwords.
 I recommend LastPass, but there are many out there to choose from.

-This is only important if your husband is really tech-savvy and you think he might have installed tracking software.
-(Macs are a little easier to secure)
+This is only important if you share a computer or your husband is really tech-savvy and you think he might have installed tracking software.
+It’s fine to borrow someone’s old device.
+Macs are a little easier to secure.

-This will be a safe place to communicate with your divorce attorney, therapist and anyone else you need to without worrying about your spouse reading it.
+This will be a safe place to communicate with your divorce attorney, therapist and supporters without worrying about your spouse reading it.

 If you use a shared account for cloud storage (iCloud, Google Drive, DropBox, etc), it’s a good time to get a separate account to make sure your backups are working and independent.